hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

    introduced to the town folk, dance the Commalah, etc. The kat-tet receives Black Thirteen from the cult that worshiped doors, the Mannis.
 Eddie sees Rolands past in it and how he will betray them for the Tower.
-Rolands sees Jake falling, Sussanah gets possesed by Mia, a demon from the Prim that inhabited inside the orb, that now starts to grow in her and wants the to steal the orb, reach the tower and free all the monsters that inhabitate the Prim.
+Rolands sees all the ones he left behind because of his quest, Sussanah who can hold many personalities gets possesed by Mia, a demon from the Prim that inhabited inside the orb, that now starts to grow in her and wants the to steal the orb, reach the tower and free all the monsters that inhabitate the Prim.
 We understand why Roland is how he is, and why he wants to set the Tower aside to help this town, to redeem himself.
 His determination for the tower is succumbing now, he feels guilty, he is not as cold-hearted as he seems.
    Jake's death would be Roland's secret to this ka-tet, and that's hunting him, giving him nightmares, he tells no one but Talitha, the matriach of the town, during the sessions where she helped him with his arthritis.
 She also makes Andy, her robotic personal assistant, fond of telling horoscopes, promise that will help Roland in times of need.
 She dies of age, but gives Roland possession of her cross to lay at the Tower.
 At her burial Andy says O Discordia!
 They later, after an argument realise they have been keeping secrets from each other, and Black Thirteen is the culprit, so they reconcile and share mind (like the Dogan metaphor that will later be used to defeat the wolfs).
 Eddie gets knighted as a gunslinger, trainning with Roland's martial knowledge.
 Sussanah becames a sister of Oriza — women musn't bear guns.
 4. **The wind through the keyhole**.
 Roland is hidding with the kids of Calla waiting for the worlfs.
 Want to hear the story of the young gunslinger who slayed a Werewolf?
 Asks the kids.
 He proceeds to tell a story within a